MightyCall Mobile MightyCall Mobile AppGoogle Play

 Why we picked it

-Dialpad is very well known, and has been a major peer competitor of other services for a while.
-Recently, however, they took a big step forward by being one of the first internet phone companies in Canada to make artificial intelligence – AI – a major part of their software, integrating it in order to help their users in new and inventive ways.
+Dialpad is very well known and has been a major peer competitor of other services for a while.
+Recently, however, they took a big step forward by becoming one of the first internet phone companies in Canada to make AI a major part of their software, integrating it to help their users in new ways.

 Best for